The “Secret” Behind the Gender Reveal Macarons (2014-2015)

 On our first date in a restaurant overlooking a beautiful view of False Creek, hubby and I discovered our shared desire to have children one day in the future.
 Little did I know the long journey we’d have to take to get there.
 In a marriage, I realized that sometimes you may be called upon sooner than expected to make good on your wedding vows to love each other for better or for worse.
 In the last few years, hubby and I stood by each other through some of the most difficult moments in our lives.
 In no way is our marriage perfect (like all marriages) and I can see how much this particular issue can test even the best of them.

-In addition to our fertility issues, we were in a years-long legal battle during that time which consumed a lot of our time and resources, both of which would have been better spent on the former.
+In addition to our fertility issues, we were in a several years-long legal battle during that time which consumed a lot of our time and resources, both of which would have been better spent on the former.
 Coincidentally enough, the lawsuit finally got resolved during my pregnancy and everything seemed to fall into place at the same time.
 Looking back, I’m so thankful that with the love and support of our family and closest friends, we were able to find happiness and meaning in our lives even during those difficult years.
 Now everything else we have is just the extra icing on the cake.

 I want to thank you readers as well.
 When I was feeling down, my Indulge with Mimi blog gifted me the ability to give birth to new life, an ability that eluded me in real life – albeit in the form of cute macaron bears.
 At first, blogging and baking were a creative outlet for me which I would work on in my free time when I wasn’t focusing on my health.
-With support through your loyal readership, my little blog grew to become a full-time job for me.
+With support through your loyal readership, my little blog has grown to become a full-time job for me.
 I’m happy to say that I plan on producing even more delicious content for you over at Indulge with Mimi as I continue on my own personal journey here.
 Thank you for helping me become a #mommyblogger and for showing me that “people who love to eat are always the best people.”